qimingchu/QNN-MO-PYNQ/README.md

 This will install the QNN package to your board, and create a **QNN** directory in the Jupyter home area.
 You will find the Jupyter notebooks to test the QNN overlays in this directory.

-In order to build the shared object during installation, the user should copy the include folder from VIVADO HLS on the PYNQ board (in windows in vivado-path/Vivado_HLS/201x.y/include, /vivado-path/Vidado_HLS/201x.y/include in unix) and set the environment variable *VIVADOHLS_INCLUDE_PATH* to the location in which the folder has been copied.
+In order to build the shared object during installation, the user should copy the include folder from VIVADO HLS on the PYNQ board (in windows in vivado-path/Vivado_HLS/201x.y/include, /vivado-path/Vidado_HLS/201x.y/include in unix) and set the environment variable *VITIS_INCLUDE_PATH* to the location in which the folder has been copied.
 If the env variable is not set, the precompiled version will be used instead.

 ## Repo organization